Misericordia University Study Abroad/Away Policies

 Cancellation prior to program departure

 Misericordia University, at its discretion, may cancel or suspend study programs because of real or potential safety, security or health risks to the participant.
-Decisions to cancel or suspend study programs will be based on Travel Warnings issued by the United States Department of State and information from The Center for Disease Control (CDC) and the Overseas Security Advisory Council (OSAC) - a Federal Advisory Committee with a U.S. Government Charter to promote security cooperation between American business and private sector interests worldwide.
+Decisions to cancel or suspend study programs will be based on Travel Advisories issued by the United States Department of State and information from The Center for Disease Control (CDC) and the Overseas Security Advisory Council (OSAC) - a Federal Advisory Committee with a U.S. Government Charter to promote security cooperation between American business and private sector interests worldwide.

 Cancellation while program is abroad